kylebutts/did2s/README.md

 -   `n_bootstraps`: How many clustered bootstraps to perform for standard errors.
 Default is 250.

-did2s returns a list with two objects:

-1.  fixest estimate for the second stage with corrected standard errors.
+did2s returns a fixest estimate for the second stage with corrected standard errors.

 ### TWFE vs. Two-Stage DID Example